johndunne2019/pands-problem-set/README.md

 This file contains my solution to problem 9 on the problem set.
 The program reads in a text file and outputs every second line of the file.
 The program takes the filename from an argument on the command line.
 The first thing I did was create a new text file and I used the with open command to open the file in 'w' mode which is write mode.
 I then asked for a line to be printed to the file.
 I then reopened the file in 'a' mode which appends text to the existing text in the file.
 I used backslash n to move to a new line each time I asked for a new line to be printed to the file.
 In order to have lines printed from the file when the program runs the file should be opened in 'r' mode for reading.
 I used f.read() to print the full contents of the file to the screen and f.readline() to print one line only.
 I first wrote my program using a for loop to loop through the file and print all lines as output.
 I had to complete additional research to see how to have every second line as output.
 In my finished program a count is set at zero for the first line of the file and a for loop will loop through each line of the file.
 At each iteration of the for loop one is added to the value of count.
 An if statement with a modulo operator will check if the line is an even numbered line and if so I have asked for that line to the printed to the screen.
 The program ends when all lines in the file have been read.
 An example of how the program works is as follows: The first line of the file has been set as count zero and when the for loop runs for the first time the value of count is set to one first and then an if statement uses the modulo operator to check if the line is assigned an even or odd numbered value.
 In this case it is an odd number one and so the line is not printed to the screen.
 On the second iteration of the for loop the value will be an even number and will be printed as output.

 **Further reading and references**
-* This program is adapted from extra reading I completed: https://stackoverflow.com/questions/30551945/how-do-i-get-python-to-read-only-every-other-line-from-a-file-that-contains-a-po
+* This program is adapted from: https://stackoverflow.com/questions/30551945/how-do-i-get-python-to-read-only-every-other-line-from-a-file-that-contains-a-po
-* I completed this extra reading in order to find out how to have every second line of the file printed as output, I had written the program with a for loop printing all the lines of the file to the screen but I needed extra research to see how to print every second line.
+* I completed this extra reading in order to find out how to have every second line of the file printed as output, I had written the program with a for loop printing all the lines of the file to the screen but I needed extra research to see how to print every second line
 * We covered this material in the week 7 lecture video- "opening files for reading and writing"
 * The with open command is the recommended way to open a file from the command line as the file is closed automatically after operation
 * I read about the with open keyword here: https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files